 A nationally recognized small-cap expert, Mr. Epstein has advised, governed, and invested in hundreds of small-cap companies.
 His capital markets and corporate governance acumen are products of a singular perspective – a former corporate attorney, operating executive, institutional investor, and, now, board advisor.
 As Bloomberg Businessweek commented regarding Mr. Epstein’s category-defining corporate governance book, “attention, directors of small-cap companies.
 Help is on the way.”

 Mr. Epstein is an advisor to CEOs and boards of pre-IPO and small-cap companies through his firm, Third Creek Advisors, LLC.
 He speaks monthly at corporate governance and investor conferences, and has appeared internationally more than 150 times since 2012.
-Mr. Epstein is on the editorial advisory board of Small-Cap Institute, Inc., he is a key contributor to Nasdaq’s Amplify small-cap content initiative, and he is a mentor at the Nasdaq Entrepreneurial Center.
+Mr. Epstein is chairman of Small-Cap Institute, Inc.'s editorial advisory board, he is a key contributor to Nasdaq’s Amplify small-cap content initiative, and he is a mentor at the Nasdaq Entrepreneurial Center.
 He is the author of The Perfect Corporate Board: A Handbook for Mastering the Unique Challenges of Small-Cap Companies (New York: McGraw Hill, 2012), and he is a contributing author to The Handbook of Board Governance: A Comprehensive Guide for Public, Private and Not for Profit Board Members (New Jersey: Wiley, 2016).
 In June 2017, The Perfect Corporate Board was the “#1 Best Seller” in the corporate governance vertical on Amazon.com, and in June 2016, The Handbook of Board Governance was the "#1 New Release” in corporate governance on Amazon.com.
 From 2012 through 2019, Mr. Epstein co-founded and wrote the "Entrepreneurial Governance" column in Directorship magazine.